q-viper/q-viper.github.io/_posts/2020-08-29-gesture-based-visually-writing-system-web-app.md

 On above code, `gw.frame_gen(gw.camera, kind="frame")`, `gw` is object of GestureWeb.
 The method `frame_gen` is generator.
 We are passing the object of `ContourWriting` and the kind of thing we are expecting on return.
 Finally we return the response type via object of Response.

 ### Route: `get_canvas`
-As i stated earlier on the `index.html` there were 2 sources defined inside a `img` tag of each image.
+As I stated earlier on the `index.html` there were 2 sources defined inside a `img` tag of each image.
 One of them is `get_canvas`.

 ```python
 @app.route('/get_canvas')